Do you know how to avoid fraud (called "scams") when you shop online? Here are some tips to follow.

 6. Buying From People or Merchants Outside Quebec

 If you're buying something from a person or from a merchant outside Quebec, be twice as careful!
-Quebec law doesn't protect you in these cases.
+Quebec law might not protect you in these cases.
 You'll have a harder time trying to solve any problem you might have.
 Here are some extra precautions to take: